 by Yellowstone National Park

-Whether you’re an avid hiker, birdwatcher or photographer, or just seeking a relaxing or educational experience, Yellowstone has something for you.
-Take advantage of this free entrance weekend and take in the sites at Yellowstone or at one of the other 146 participating national parks for family fun, fresh air, and opportunities to learn about our great country.
+Whether you’re an avid hiker, birdwatcher or photographer or just seeking a relaxing or educational experience, Yellowstone has something for everyone.
+Take advantage of this free weekend and take in the sites at the world’s oldest national park or at one of the other 146 participating National Parks for family fun, fresh air, and opportunities to learn about our great country.

 Fees that are being waived include entrance fees, commercial tour fees and transportation entrance fees.
-The waiver is good for entrance on Saturday and Sunday, August 15 and 16 only.
-Visitors entering the park after August 16 will be required to pay the entrance fee.
-The waiver does not include other fees collected in advance or by contractors - such as fees charged for camping, reservations, tours and use of concessions.
+The 244 other parks do not charge entrance fees.
+The waiver does not include other fees collected in advance or by contractors—such as fees charged for camping, reservations, tours and use of concessions.

 You will also be able to enjoy the park for free during the weekends of July 18 and 19 and August 15 and 16.
 These Fee Free weekends were established by Secretary of the Interior Ken Salazar to encourage Americans seeking affordable vacations to visit our national treasures.
 "During these tough economic times, our national parks provide opportunities for affordable vacations for families.
 I encourage everyone to visit one of our nation’s crown jewels this summer and especially to take advantage of the three free-admission weekends.
 "National Parks also serve as powerful economic engines for local communities and we hope that promoting visitation will give a small shot in the arm to businesses in the area," he said.